 His work on electronic filing for the Tax Commission led to his participation in a Real Estate Tax Review Bar Association subcommittee that piloted an on-line electronic petition filing program with the city’s court clerks.
 The program eliminated nearly 90 percent of the 30,000 petitions that were previously manually filed each year during the month of October, completely taking over their offices and time.

 Mr. Weiss has also been Chairman of the Condemnation and Tax Certiorari Committee of The Association of the Bar of the City of New York.
 As a Subcommittee Chairperson, he worked on the unique Co-op and Condominium Abatement Legislation passed in 1997 and continues to this day to provide resident co-op and condo owners some tax relief to bring them into parity with single family homeowners.

 Mr. Weiss was the Bar committee’s liaison to Metes & Bounds, a Bar Association real estate publication.
-Mr. Weiss was a member and Chairman of the Board of Assessment Review, in the town of Scarsdale, putting him on the opposite side of the table while ruling on local taxpayer claims of over assessment.
+Mr. Weiss is also a member and was Chairman of the Board of Assessment Review, in the town of Scarsdale, putting him on the opposite side of the table while ruling on local taxpayer claims of over assessment.